 Increase the impact of your Manuscript

-- Publish where it counts - target journals that are indexed by major citation services, eg Scopus to ensure maximum recognition for your work.
+- Publish where it counts - journals that are indexed by major citation services, eg Scopus help increase recognition for your work.

 - Select the appropriate Journal –consider Journal Impact Factor, Scopus ASJC Codes, cross-discipline, where do your competitors publish?